LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Contact support.md

 ## Create a SalesForce case

 {: .notice}
-This only applies to Enterprise customers or entitled non-Enterprise customers as part of their CSO package.
+This only applies to eligible customers as part of their CSO package.

 Only Agent Managers and Administrators can open a SalesForce case.